junxit/us-congress-bills-114/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “Reducing Regulatory Burdens Act of 2015”.
+This Act may be cited as the “Zika Vector Control Act”.

 ## § 2.
 Use of authorized pesticides

 Section 3(f) of the Federal Insecticide, Fungicide, and Rodenticide Act (7 U.S.C.
 136a(f)) is amended by adding at the end the following:

-> - **(5)** *Use of authorized pesticides* Except as provided in section 402(s) of the Federal Water Pollution Control Act, the Administrator or a State may not require a permit under such Act for a discharge from a point source into navigable waters of a pesticide authorized for sale, distribution, or use under this Act, or the residue of such a pesticide, resulting from the application of such pesticide.
+> - **(5)** *Use of authorized pesticides*
+>   - **(A)** *In general* Except as provided in section 402(s) of the Federal Water Pollution Control Act, the Administrator or a State may not require a permit under such Act for a discharge from a point source into navigable waters of a pesticide authorized for sale, distribution, or use under this Act, or the residue of such a pesticide, resulting from the application of such pesticide.
+>   - **(B)** *Sunset* This paragraph shall cease to be effective on September 30, 2018.

 ## § 3.
 Discharges of pesticides